Discover all the tax services we offer

 For most Americans, keeping track of Tax Day is easy enough.
-For expats, things can get complicated.
-To help you stay on top of your tax obligations, we’ve compiled a list of everything expats need to know about US tax deadlines for 2023.
+However, for expats, determining when their US taxes are due can be a bit more complicated.
+To help you stay on top of your tax obligations, we’ve compiled a list of everything expats need to know about US tax deadlines for 2023 (2022 Tax Year).

 The US tax year is the same as the calendar year—January 1 to December 31.
 “Tax season” is when the IRS begins accepting income tax returns.
-The IRS announced recently that returns for the 2022 tax year would be accepted from Monday, January 23, 2023.
+The Internal Revenue Service began accepting returns for the 2022 tax year on January 23rd, 2023.

-The standard deadline for US residents to file a Federal Tax Return for the 2022 tax year is April 18, 2023. (as the 15th falls on a Saturday).
-However, for US citizens living overseas, this deadline is automatically extended two months to June 15, 2023.
+The standard deadline for US residents to file a Federal Tax Return for the 2022 tax year is April 18, 2023.
+(As the 15th falls on a Saturday).
+However, for US citizens living overseas, this deadline automatically extends two months to June 15, 2023.

 If you need more time to file your expat tax return, you can request an additional filing extension to October 16.
 In extreme cases, you can even request an extension to December 15.